Hammond–Whiting station

 Hammond–Whiting station is an Amtrak intercity train station in Hammond, Indiana.
 The station is along the former Pennsylvania Railroad Fort Wayne Line, now owned by Norfolk Southern Railway.
 North of the station lies the former Baltimore and Ohio (now CSX) and Elgin, Joliet and Eastern Railroad (now Canadian National) tracks.
 The station building and parking lot lies on the former New York Central Railroad mainline.
 Hammond–Whiting opened on September 11, 1982.
-Until the early 2000s, it was served by all Amtrak service that ran east from Chicago; today, it is only served by two daily Wolverine round trips.
+Until the early 2000s, it was served by all Amtrak service that ran east from Chicago; today, it is served only by the Wolverine.
+One Pontiac-bound train stops in the morning, while two Chicago-bound trains stop in the afternoon and at night, respectively.

 History

 Opening

 After the success of 1953-opened Route 128 station in the southern area of Greater Boston, railroads began to add suburban park-and-ride stops for intercity trains as complements to downtown stations.
 Penn Central opened Capital Beltway station in 1970 and Metropark station in 1971, providing suburban stops for Washington, D.C. and New York City.
 However, at the beginning of the 1980s, Chicago did not have such a stop for Amtrak intercity trains running to Michigan and the East Coast – most trains did not stop until Gary, South Bend, Valparaiso, or Niles.
 Only the Calumet and Indiana Connection commuter trains stopped in Whiting, Indiana, some 15 miles southeast of Chicago.

 Indiana Representative Adam Benjamin Jr., chairman of the House Appropriations Subcommittee on Transportation, induced Amtrak to add a suburban station southeast of Chicago.
 Located in Whiting (at a location that had not previously had a railroad station) but co-named for larger Hammond, Indiana, Hammond–Whiting station opened on September 12, 1982.
 It was initially served by ten daily round trips: the Calumet and Indiana Connection commuter trains; the International Limited, Lake Cities, Twilight Limited, and Wolverine services to Michigan; and the Broadway Limited, Capitol Limited, Cardinal, and Lake Shore Limited long-distance trains.

 For the next two decades, the station was served by all Amtrak service on the line.
 The Pere Marquette began on August 5, 1984; the Cardinal was rerouted to the southwest on April 27, 1986.
 The Indiana Connection was discontinued on January 10, 1986, followed by the Calumet on May 6, 1991.
 The Broadway Limited was replaced by the Three Rivers on September 10, 1995.
 The Pennsylvanian was extended to Chicago with a stop at Hammond–Whiting on November 7, 1998.